Sentra-Guard: A Real-Time Multilingual Defense Against Adversarial LLM Prompts: Sentra-Guard Architecture

-The proposed model was designed with deployment flexibility in mind, targeting both large-scale cloud systems and latency- sensitive edge applications.
-The complete inference pipeline runs in under 50 ms (=47 ms on average), which makes it suitable for interactive scenarios such as prompt moderation, API-level filtering, and proactive defense in production LLM services.
-The framework supports two modes of use: pre- inference screening, in which incoming prompts are filtered before model generation, and post-inference moderation, where the system evaluates both inputs and outputs jointly.
-The modular, backend-agnostic design allows integration with a wide range of commercial platforms, including GPT-4o, Claude, Gemini, LLaMA, and Mistral.
-Performance targets were set to prioritize safety without sacrificing usability.
-In practice, the system achieves near-perfect recall (around 99.9\%) with a low false positive rate, ensuring compliance with enterprise- grade safety thresholds. \hyperref[alg:clin-llm]{Algorithm 1} summarizes the full multi-branch inference pipeline, showing how semantic retrieval, fine-tuned classification, zero-shot reasoning, and HITL adaptation interact in real time.
+Sentra-Guard was designed with deployment flexibility as a primary constraint, targeting both large-scale cloud environments and latency-sensitive edge applications.
+The complete inference pipeline completes in under 50~ms, with an average of 47~ms per prompt, making it suitable for interactive scenarios including prompt moderation, API-level filtering, and proactive defense in production LLM services.
+The framework supports two operational modes: pre-inference screening, in which incoming prompts are filtered before model generation begins, and post-inference moderation, where the system evaluates both inputs and generated outputs jointly.
+The modular, backend-agnostic design permits seamless integration with a wide range of commercial LLM platforms, including GPT-4o, Claude, Gemini, LLaMA, and Mistral, without requiring platform-specific modifications.
+Performance targets were defined to prioritize security without sacrificing usability.
+In practice, the system achieves near-perfect recall (approximately 99.9\%) with a false-positive rate below 2.1\%, satisfying enterprise-grade safety thresholds across all tested deployment configurations.
+The full multi-branch inference workflow, from multilingual normalization through HITL adaptation, is summarized in \hyperref[alg:sentra-guard]{Algorithm~1}.